jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

 * ``==`` checks if the thing on the left of the symbol is equal to the thing on the right of the symbol

 ---------------------------------------------------------------------------------
-how to test if two things are Equal
+how to test if two things are NOT Equal
 ---------------------------------------------------------------------------------

 There are `assert methods`_ to check if 2 things are equal or not.